Neo-Synephrine (Phenylephrine Hydrochloride)

 Important Warnings

-There are important safety considerations and medical conditions that may prevent you from receiving Neo-Synephrine safely.
+There are specific conditions and allergies that may prevent you from using Neo-Synephrine safely.

 Who Should Not Take Neo-Synephrine

-Do not use Neo-Synephrine if you are allergic to phenylephrine hydrochloride, sodium metabisulfite, or any other ingredients.
-Also avoid if you have very high blood pressure or a very fast heart beat (palpitations).
+Do not use if you are allergic to phenylephrine hydrochloride, sodium metabisulfite, or any other ingredients.
+Avoid if you have very high blood pressure or a rapid heartbeat.

 Medical Conditions to Discuss

-Tell your doctor if you have thyroid disease, slow heart rate, other heart disease, or severe arteriosclerosis (a disease of the arteries).
-Also inform them of any other medicines you are taking.
+Inform your doctor if you have thyroid disease, slow heart rate, heart disease, or severe arteriosclerosis.

 Pregnancy and Breastfeeding